 Senior Research Data Scientis

-Dr. Grigorios Mingas is a Senior Research Data Scientist at The Alan Turing Institute.
+Grigorios is a Senior Research Data Scientist at The Alan Turing Institute.
 He is passionate about using data science to help solve difficult societal problems.
 He received his PhD from Imperial College London, where he co-designed MCMC algorithms and specialised hardware (FPGAs) to accelerate large-scale Bayesian inference.